The Descendants of Edward Polly:

 The Civil War

-Calvery Pauley (brother of James F., Rufus and George Washington), enlisted as a private in Company B, 1st State Line Regiment Virginia on 20 Sep 1862.
-Enlisted in Company A, 45th Battn Infantry Regiment Virginia on 6 May 1863 (Confederate)
+Calvery Pauley (My third great-uncle and brother of James F., Rufus, and George Washington), enlisted as a private in Company B, 1st State Line Regiment, Virginia on 20 Sep 1862.
+Enlisted in Company A, 45th Battalion, Infantry Regiment, Virginia, on 6 May 1863 (Confederate).

-Dryden Pauley, Private, 7th West Virginia Cavalry, Co.
-C also listed in 1st West Virginia Cavalry, Co.
+Dryden Pauley, (My first cousin, five times removed).
+Private, 7th West Virginia Cavalry, Co.
+C, also listed in 1st West Virginia Cavalry, Co.
 L

-While the relationship is not presently known, Camp Swigert was a training facility for Civil War Union soldiers located just west of Ashland in Wurtland.
+While the relationship is not presently known, Camp Swigert was a training facility for Civil War Union soldiers located just west of Ashland, Kentucky, in Wurtland.
 It was the only Union camp in eastern Kentucky.
-Many of the soldiers died of diseases such as smallpox, mumps, the measles and pneumonia — illnesses that followed one of the Big Sandy Valley’s largest and most damaging floods. https://www.dailyindependent.com/news/local_news/a-place-to-remember/article_c189bbd5-fbbe-5168-965d-730ce5985ad8.html
+Many of the soldiers died of diseases such as smallpox, mumps, the measles, and pneumonia — illnesses that followed one of the Big Sandy Valley’s largest and most damaging floods. https://www.dailyindependent.com/news/local_news/a-place-to-remember/article_c189bbd5-fbbe-5168-965d-730ce5985ad8.html

 See below for additional information regarding this regiment.

-Jonathan Pauley (father of John S. above and my 3rd great grand uncle) 39th Regiment, Co.
+Jonathan Pauley (father of John S. above and my 3rd great grand uncle), 39th Regiment, Co.
 C, Kentucky Infantry (Union).
-Jonathan and John also died 8 April 1863.
+Jonathan and John died on 8 April 1863.
 The Register of Volunteer Deaths indicates he died of “Anaemia”.

-Squire Pauley, Jr. (younger brother of Calvery, Rufus, James and GW) served in Captain Turner's Raleigh County, West Virginia State Guards from March 15, 1865 to July 20, 1865
+Squire Pauley, Jr. (My third great uncle and the younger brother of Calvery, Rufus, James, and GW) served in Captain Turner's Raleigh County, West Virginia State Guards from March 15, 1865, to July 20, 1865

-John Edward Chatten, my 2nd great grandfather, helped recruit a company of volunteers in 1862 that became Company C, 93rd Ohio Volunteer Infantry, and of which he was first lieutenant, but after about six months service, on account of the death of his father, he resigned and returned home.
+John Edward Chatten (My 2nd great-grandfather, helped recruit a company of volunteers in 1862 that became Company C, 93rd Ohio Volunteer Infantry, for which he served as first lieutenant.
+However, after about six months of service, due to the death of his father, he resigned and returned home.

 ……………………………………………